mr-wontdo/sign-up-form/README.md

 # sign-up-form
-A project that utilizes HTML forms to create a sign-up form.
+A sign-up form created using HTML, CSS, and JavaScript.